Crown Rump Length Calculator

 - CRL = Crown Rump Length in millimeters

 First, the tool takes your Crown Rump Length input in millimeters.
-Then, it applies the mathematical equation to determine the exact age of the pregnancy.
-This method is highly accurate for dating pregnancies between 7 and 14 weeks because it relies on actual fetal growth rather than just calendar dates.
+Then, it applies the mathematical equation to determine the estimated age of the pregnancy.
+This method is commonly used for dating pregnancies between 7 and 14 weeks because it relies on actual fetal growth rather than just calendar dates.

 What Your Estimated Gestational Age Means

-This result tells you the specific stage of pregnancy development.
-It helps you confirm if the baby is growing at the expected rate for that time frame.
+This result provides an estimate of the specific stage of pregnancy development.
+It provides information to help confirm if the baby is growing at the expected rate for that time frame.

 Early Pregnancy (5 to 9 Weeks): At this stage, the embryo is very small, so a slight difference in measurement can change the dates by a few days.
 This is a good time to confirm the pregnancy viability.

-Optimal Dating Window (10 to 14 Weeks): Measurements taken here are the most accurate for setting a due date.
+Optimal Dating Window (10 to 14 Weeks): Measurements taken here are the standardized for setting a due date.
 If the ultrasound age differs from your last period by more than 5 days, doctors usually reset the due date based on this scan.

 Growth Percentiles: A percentile between 10 and 90 is considered average.
 Scores below 10 may indicate the baby is measuring smaller than average, while scores above 90 suggest they are larger than average.